ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/01-otel/assignment.md

 3. Scroll down and under `Transactions` click `POST /trade/request`
 4. Scroll to the waterfall graph at the bottom

 As you can see, OpenTelemetry is already capturing a transaction for every trade.
 By default, OpenTelemetry tags every transaction with obvious contextual stuff like `k8s.container.name`...
-Those attributes are less likely to indicate fraud.
-What we need are attributes that are specific to trading.
-Our trading application "knows" what is being traded; what if we added all of that trade-centric context to each transaction?
+Those standard attributes, however, aren't likely to indicate fraud.
+What we really need are attributes that are specific to trading.
+Our trading application, of course, "knows" what is being traded; what if we added all of that trade-centric context to each transaction?

 Adding span attributes
 ===

 Among its many virtues, OpenTelemetry's support for common attributes which span across services and observability signals make it an incredibly powerful tool for Root Cause Analysis.
-Those same attributes, however, can also enable more advanced Machine Learning, as we will see in this lab.
+Those same attributes, however, can also leveraged for custom Machine Learning, as we will see in this lab.

-Fortunately, OTel makes it _really_ easy to add custom attributes to spans.

 Go ahead and click on the `trade` span in the waterfall graph.
 Note the `attributes.com.example.*` set of attributes.
 These sure look like good telltales to possibly determine if a transaction is fraudulent or not!
 How did they get there?